iseahound/Vis2/README.md

 If you know the window ID, or hwnd, you may use it as well.
 Note that this is equivalent to ```OCR("ahk_id" hWnd)```.

 #### ```OCR( GDI Bitmap )``` - Pointer to a memory bitmap
-Pass a pBitmap memory address.

 #### ```OCR( HBITMAP )``` - Handle to a memory bitmap
-Pass an hBitmap.

 #### ```OCR( Binary )``` - Raw File Binary
 If you have loaded a file to memory, you may pass the data.
 Not recommended, pass the file name instead.